-The goal of every industry is to create a “great customer experience”.
-But what exactly do we mean by the term “customer experience,” and how do we improve our digital customer experience management?
+The goal of companies in every industry is to create a great customer experience.
+But what exactly do we mean by the term “customer experience,” and how do we improve our digital customer experience management and provide effective digital customer service solutions?
+If you are curious how to measure digital customer experience, then keep reading.

 At Glassbox, we use this simple explanation:

-Digital customer experience management is translating collected data, analytics, and session recordings into improvements of the overall customer experience.
-Whether it’s redirection from a certain link or making a webpage easier to find, managing the customer experience is all about improving the user experience.
+Digital consumer behavior analysis is translating collected data, analytics, and session recordings into improvements of the overall customer journey for online shopping and other online interactions.
+Whether it’s redirection from a certain link or making a web page easier to find, managing the customer experience is all about improving the user experience.

-We describe digital customer experience management as the use of Internet communications channels and technologies to enhance the online customer experience.
-Specifically, that means managing, creating, designing, and reacting to online customer interactions in order to increase customer satisfaction and customer loyalty.
+We describe digital customer experience management as the use of Internet-based channels and technologies to enhance the online customer experience.
+Specifically, that means managing, creating, designing, and reacting to online consumer interactions in order to increase customer satisfaction and consumer loyalty through digital customer service solutions.

-This is key today as management of digital customers and their digital experience has an impact on every department in an organization, including Marketing, IT, Customer Service, Risk, Compliance, and Accounts and Distribution.
+This is key today as management of customer experience via digital marketing and the customer’s digital experience has an impact on every department in an organization, including marketing, IT, customer service, risk, compliance, and accounts and distribution.

 The mobile explosion